slideflow/slideflow/docs/_sources/reader.rst.txt

-.. currentmodule:: slideflow.io.reader
+.. currentmodule:: slideflow.io.torch

-slideflow.io.reader
+slideflow.io.torch
 ===================

 The purpose of this module is to provide a performant, backend-agnostic TFRecord reader and interleaver to use as input for Torch models.
-It uses `dareblopy <https://github.com/podgorskiy/DareBlopy>`_ for the binary TFRecord file reading, and contains :func:`slideflow.io.reader.interleave` function built around this package capable of efficient interleaving and balancing.
+It uses a backend-agnostic TFRecord reader based on a modified version of the tfrecord reader/writer https://github.com/vahidk/tfrecord, optimized with improved performance.
+Binary TFRecord file reading and interleaving is supervised by :func:`slideflow.io.torch.interleave`, while the :func:`slideflow.io.torch.interleave_dataloader` function provides a PyTorch DataLoader object which can be directly used.

 .. warning::
-    If using this module to generate input for a Torch model, please note that performance may suffer if Tensorflow has also been been loaded.
-Many modules in this package are not loaded by default for this reason, in order to delay the loading of Tensorflow until needed in case backend-agnostic functions are required.
+    PyTorch support is currently in development.
+The interleaving functions in this module are currently optimized for throughput at the expense of memory usage; if memory usage becomes excessive with large datasets, consider decreasing `num_workers` and `chunk_size`.

-.. automodule:: slideflow.io.reader
+.. automodule:: slideflow.io.torch
     :members: